r09491/solar_checker/README.md

-The Solar Checker repository provides APIs for the APsystems EZ1 microinverter, Tasmota smartmeter, Tuya smartplugs, Anker Solix solarbank, Ecoflow Delta Max power station, and Brightsky weather server.
-Based on these APIs there are scripts to record their latest power data which in turn can be used for plots, grid output zeroise and forecast outputs on consoles and web browsers.
+The Solar Checker repository provides APIs for the APsystems EZ1 microinverter, Tasmota smartmeter, Tuya smartplugs, Anker Solix solarbank, Ecoflow Delta Max power station, and the Brightsky weather server.
+Based on these there are scripts to record continuously the power samples of my PV system (2*440VA panels -> Anker SOlix gen 1 -> APsytems inverter) which in turn are used for plots, grid output zeroise and predictions withi output on consoles and web browsers.

-Initially motivated to assess if my PV system will pay off at a point of time the Anker API was extended to set the home load power of the solarbank to minimize the output from the Anker solarbank to the power grid later.
+Initially motivated to assess my PV system if it will pay off at a point of time the Anker API was extended to set the home load power of the solarbank to control the power grid export later.
 Finally rule and KI based forecast functions were added.

-For example 'solar_checker_ai_train.py' will train forecast models based on all disk recorded data taking quite a long time.
-Using these models 'solar_checker_ai_predict.py' outputs the forecast for any day in quite short time.
+'solar_checker_ai_train.py' will train forecast models based on all or a subset of disk recorded data.

+Using these models 'solar_checker_ai_predict.py' outputs the forecast for any day.

 The following is the output of a log day on the HTTP server.
 It shows the system components with the power flow in minutes.
-There is an extreme high power import from the grid since the dryer is switched on, very low sun power since the sun is almost set, battery not charged!

 ![alt text](images/solar_checker_logday.png)